 Here at Nexus we care what you think about topical issues!
 That’s why we give you the opportunity to voice your opinions, with our monthly spirituality questionnaire!

-Our current ‘Issue of the month’ is: LIFE – WHAT’S THE MEANING OF IT?!
+Our current ‘Issue of the month’ is: CHRISTMAS – WHAT DO YOU MAKE OF IT?
 If you want to have your say, pop into the cafe and fill in a questionnaire.